 • How many questions can be asked in a polygraph?
 The examiner will discuss the test issues with the client and formulate the polygraph test questions based upon the facts and circumstances of the matter being tested.

 • What if I’m generally a nervous, analytical, or “guilty conscious” type of person?
 The examiner will assess your suitability for the exam before testing begins.
-The polygraph records changes in baseline, which isn’t affected by nervousness or other personality traits.
+The polygraph records changes in your baseline physiology, which is not affected by nervousness or other personality traits.
 After reviewing the issues, questions, and procedures, most people are quite comfortable in taking the exam.
 It is normal and acceptable to feel somewhat anxious before and during the exam.

 • What kinds of things cannot be tested?
-Mental states, such as love, lust, desire to be married, sexuality, or intentions cannot be tested.
+Mental states, such as love, lust, desire to be married, intentions, and hypothetical situations cannot be tested.
 Polygraph exams should be focused on physical acts and/or veracity, or whether or not someone did or said something.

 • Where will the exam take place?
 Polygraph tests are scheduled by appointment only.
 We do not accept walk-in appointments at our testing site.
 Our testing site is located at 106 West Wilson Street, Batavia, IL 60510.
 Under certain circumstances, the examiner is also available to travel to conduct exams if necessary and coordinated beforehand.